Yang-Mills-Utiyama Theory and Graviweak Correspondence

 \subsubsection{Gauge bundle}

 In the inertial manifold, we treat a principal bundle with a Lie group, namely the principal gauge bundle.
-We exploit the $\SUW$ group as the structure group, called the gauge group.
+We exploit the $\SUW$ group as the structure group of the principal bundle.
+We denote this gauge group as $\SUW$ to distinguish that owing to Euclidean space-time.
 The Higgs spinor appears as a section of the gauge bundle.